alphaparrot/ExoPlaSim/docs/index.rst

 An IPython notebook is included with ExoPlaSim; which demonstrates basic usage.
-It can be found in the ExoPlaSim installation directory, or `downloaded directly here. <https://raw.githubusercontent.com/alphaparrot/ExoPlaSim/master/exoplasim/exoplasim_tutorial.ipynb>`_
+It can be found in the ExoPlaSim installation directory, or `viewed directly here. <https://github.com/alphaparrot/ExoPlaSim/blob/master/exoplasim/exoplasim_tutorial.ipynb>`_

 Basic example:::